sithija-vihanga/SLRC-UNI-2022/README.md

 Join us in exploring the possibilities of robotics and problem-solving!
 Let's collaborate to build innovative, multifunctional robots.
 Happy exploring and robot-building! 🤖💡

-(Note: The above description highlights the multifunctional aspects of the robot, covering Tower of Hanoi, arrow following, wall following, line following, and color box detection.
-You can further refine and expand each task's description as needed in separate sections of the README.)